willfurnass/sheffield_hpc/stanage/software/apps/tensorflow.rst

    source activate tensorflow-gpu

    # Install GPU version of TensorFlow
-   pip install tensorflow-gpu
+   pip install tensorflow==2.4.0

-To install a version of ``tensorflow-gpu`` other than the latest version you should specify a version number when running ``pip install`` i.e. ::
+To install a different version of ``tensorflow`` other than the latest version you should specify a version number when running ``pip install`` i.e. ::

-   pip install tensorflow-gpu==<version_number>
+   pip install tensorflow==<version_number>

 **Every Session Afterwards and in Your Job Scripts**

 Every time you use a new session or within your job scripts, the modules must be loaded and Conda must be activated again.
 Use the following command to activate the Conda environment with TensorFlow installed: ::

-   module load Anaconda3/5.3.0
+   module load Anaconda3/2022.10
-   module load cuDNN/7.6.4.38-gcccuda-2019b
+   module load cuDNN/8.0.4.30-CUDA-11.1.1
    source activate tensorflow-gpu

 Testing your TensorFlow installation